 It may not be the largest or most famous national park of Tanzania, but it packs a punch.

 It’s the largest unbroken caldera in the world that is not submerged in water and it houses 45,000 animals living in harmony.

 Visiting the Ngorongoro crater is a beautiful experience watching wildlife within the volcano.

 Massive herds of wildebeest, zebras and elephants roam the landscape and you will come across a lion or two and if you are lucky, a rhino may cross your path.

-You cannot visit East Africa without visiting a Masai Tribe.
+You cannot visit East Africa without doing cultural tourism.